 Mr. Savikataaq: Thank you, Mr. Chairman.
 The minister stated it will be with his partners there.
-Is the memorandum of understanding complete and ready to be submitted to Cabinet for approval then?
+Is the memorandum of understanding complete and ready to be submitted to cabinet for approval then?
 Thank you.
+Chairman (interpretation): Thank you.
+Minister Qavvik.